Tarawera RSE van crash tragedy: Driver pleads guilty to careless driving causing death - NZ Herald

 Discharges without convictions may be sought for a young Havelock North man who on Monday pleaded guilty to charges of careless use of a motor vehicle causing death and injury in a workers' van crash on the Napier-Taupō highway 13 months ago.

-Nicholas Timothy Yorke was 19 when the crash happened as he turned the van to cross the highway at Tawera and the vehicle was struck by a truck towing two wine tanker-trailers, as both vehicles were headed towards Taupō on the morning of October 19 last year.
+Nicholas Timothy Yorke was 19 when the crash happened as he turned the van he was driving to cross the highway at Tawera and the vehicle was struck by a truck towing two wine tanker-trailers, as both vehicles were headed towards Taupō on the morning of October 19 last year.

 All were known to Yorke, and one passenger, Tino Tagiilima, died at the scene.
 Yorke and the other passengers were all flown to hospital, several, including Yorke, with serious injuries.